May 22, 2026

 • The lender may file a lawsuit: To collect that deficiency balance, the lender may file a lawsuit to recover that amount.

-The biggest difference between a secured and an unsecured loan is collateral.
-A secured loan requires collateral, while an unsecured personal loan doesn’t have this requirement.
+The biggest difference between a secured and an unsecured loan is the presence of collateral.
+A secured loan requires collateral, while an unsecured personal loan doesn’t.

 Here’s a side-by-side look at secured vs. unsecured loans: